elastic/crd-ref-docs/README.md

 }
 ```

 Then update the templates to render the custom markers.
-You can find the demo from [here](./test/templates/markdown/type.tpl).
+You can find an example [here](./test/templates/markdown/type.tpl).